ietf-rats/draft-xia-rats-key-negotiation-integration/draft-xia-rats-key-negotiation-integration.md

 After completing the remote attestation with the Verifier, the Server includes its pubS in the attestation result returned to the Client.
 Once the Client has verified the attestation result, it can compute the symmetric key SK using pubS and its own private key privC, thereby completing both the remote attestation and the ECDHE key agreement.
 The Client can also record the relationship between the generated SK and the corresponding Attester's identity.
 This ensures that the SK is subsequently used to establish a secure protocol connection with an Attester possessing the correct identity.
 Some of the metadata negotiated alongside the key exchange materials includes the session ID, nonce and algorithm.
+Overall, the above approach integrates end-to-end key negotiation correctly into the remote attestation process, achieving automation of key negotiation and higher security guarantees based on the security of attester endpoint.

 ## Enterprise Customer Key Distribution to Public Cloud Into Remote Attestation